 Teeming with touches of nostalgia and all-things-comforting, Southern kitchens undoubtedly send out some of the tastiest food in the country.
 Southern chefs and foodies create and recreate recipes for the foods we grew up on – the ones that not just taste delicious, but that bring with them the memory of being gathered with the family around the dinner table.
 But, they’re quick to credit the inspiration behind some of their most popular dishes to dear old mom.
-In honor of Mother’s Day, some of the South’s most talented chefs and foodies share the recipes they love that are inspired by their moms.
+Here, some of the South’s most talented chefs and foodies share the recipes they love that are inspired by their moms.
 Enjoy!

 Southern Baked Pie Company